 At their April meeting the G20 finance ministers and central bank governors "welcomed the progress by the Financial Action Task Force in the fight against money laundering and terrorist financing, particularly regarding the issue of a public statement on jurisdictions with strategic deficiencies last February."
 They also welcomed "the report by the Global Forum on Tax Transparency and Exchange of Information, the launch of the peer review process, and the development of a multilateral mechanism for information exchange which will be open to all countries.
-[They also] welcomed the launch of the evaluation process by the FSB on the adherence to prudential information exchange and cooperation standards in all jurisdictions.
-44 (April 23, 2010, Reuters News)
+[They also] welcomed the launch of the evaluation process by the FSB on the adherence to prudential information exchange and cooperation standards in all jurisdictions.60 (April 23, 2010, Reuters News)

 The Swiss government recently approved deals with the United States, France, Britain, Denmark and Mexico to share data on potential tax evaders, except for when those requests are based on stolen data.
 Switzerland's relations with both France and Germany have been strained in recent months after both countries obtained stolen information on possible tax dodgers with Swiss bank accounts.
 "We won't give administrative assistance if stolen data is presented.
 That's our sovereign right," said Swiss finance minister Hans-Rudolf Merz.
 "France has stolen data ...
 If we get a request for administrative assistance from France, we're not honouring it."
 All five agreements have been signed bilaterally but still have to be passed by parliament's lower house.
-The government has already said it could put a tax agreement up for a referendum.
-45 (March 17, 2010, Reuters News)
+The government has already said it could put a tax agreement up for a referendum.61 (March 17, 2010, Reuters News)

 The UK sees no need to impose sanctions on tax havens for falling short of international transparency standards.
 However, it could still impose future penalties if the pace of compliance among jurisdictions slows.
 The G20 set a March 2010 deadline for jurisdictions to sign up to international tax information standards or face penalties but left it up to each country to decide whether sanctions were appropriate.
-The UK took the lead
+The UK took the lead in the crackdown on tax havens and expects to capture billions of pounds of revenue as a result of greater compliance.
+But a UK official said "it's not in anyone's interests" to impose sanctions now that the OECD has removed all jurisdictions from its black list of noncompliant countries and many financial centres are pressing ahead with negotiations on OECD-approved accords on exchanging of tax information.
+"We have seen a great deal of progress," the official said.
+The UK signed tax information agreements with

-43 Reuters News (October 14, 2009), "France's Lagarde dissatisfied with accounting rule plan."
+59 Reuters News (October 14, 2009), "France's Lagarde dissatisfied with accounting rule plan."

-44 Reuters News (April 23, 2010), "Communique from G20 meeting in Washington."
+60 Reuters News (April 23, 2010), "Communique from G20 meeting in Washington."

-45 Reuters News (March 17, 2010), "Swiss upper house approves five bank data deals."
+61 Reuters News (March 17, 2010), "Swiss upper house approves five bank data deals."